lsoares/domain-driven-arch-python/README.md

     def _delete_user(client, email: str):
         return client.delete(url=f"/users/{email}")
     ```
 7. Why do we only test "as a user"?
 Don't we create domain tests?
 What's the trade-off?
+To be more realistic; to avoid
+   testing implementation details; to ease refactoring; to document the codebase abilities.
+The trade-off is that we
+   loose a bit a pinpointing ability.
+Tests may be slower.
+We may need to do variations hitting the domain directly
+   though.
 8. Where would you put a CLI or a worker/job?
+In the root.
+Although they're adapters, they're primary adapters (i.e.
+   entrypoints).
+That means they're the reason this app exists; therefore it's ok to give them highlight in the root
+   folder.
 9. Why is `main.py` under `web`?
+Because it's the booting and DI of the web app primary adapter (entrypoint).
+Other
+   primary adapters would have their own booting/DI.
 10. What are the upsides/downsides of having a use-case orientation? (separating use cases per file in the web and the
     domain)
+    More files but more clarity on the abilities of the app.
+Less code sharing which good so that features become
+    modular.
+It makes dependencies much more clear because each feature only has what it needs.
+Finally, less code
+    hotspots.
 11. Let's create a DSL for test usage
     (suggestion: create an `ApiClient` class and pass it the HTTP client)